StreamElements/docs/docs/websockets/topics/channel-chat-message.md

 ## Overview

 The `channel.chat.message` topic provides real-time updates about the chat messages on a channel.
-It ships the raw message structure the platform you are connected to.
+It delivers the raw message structure based on the platform you're connected to.

 ## Usage

-Subscribe to this topic to receive updates whenever a chat message is sent.
+Subscribe to this topic to receive updates whenever a new chat message is sent.

 ## Examples